 Application Status: Open.
-Application intake will remain open until August 31 or for 4 weeks following the start of Phase 3 of Alberta’s Relaunch Strategy – whichever is later.
-An official date for intake closure will be posted here when Phase 3 of Alberta’s Relaunch Strategy is announced.
+Application intake will remain open for 4 weeks following the start of Stage 3 of Alberta’s Relaunch Strategy.
+An official date for intake closure will be posted here when finalized.

 Ministry responsible: Economic Development, Trade and Tourism